xcat2/confluent-docs/_posts/TBD-21crelease.md

 # Partial IPv6 deployment support

-HTTP over IPv6 is now supported for the initial kernel/ramdisk and genesis can now boot with ipv6 along with or instead of ipv4.
+HTTP over IPv6 is now supported for the initial kernel/initramfs and genesis can now boot with ipv6 along with or instead of ipv4.

 # New utility `confluent2hosts` to aid in creating and updating /etc/hosts

 The utility works in lieu of xCAT's `makehosts` for IPv4 and IPv6 addresses without requiring ip be in an attribute first.

-# Additional features for syncfile facility
+# Additional features for syncfiles facility

 Ability to restrict an entry to a specific noderange.
-Specify user,group,permissions for an entry to explicitly change sycnfiles may now use '<' to indicate including another syncfile
+Specify user,group,permissions for an entry to explicitly change syncfiles may now use '<' to indicate including another syncfile

 # Plugins may now extend the confluent api